timothy-strange/wisty/README.md

 ![wisty light](images/wisty-light.png)
 ![wisty dark](images/wisty-dark.png)

 The main motivation for creating wisty was aesthetics.
 I wasn't happy with the visual style of any existing Linux graphical text editors.
-Gnome Text Editor looks reasonable but I didn't like the unconventional menu layout and the cluttered look of the title bar.
+Gnome Text Editor looks reasonable but I don't like the unconventional menu layout and the cluttered look of the title bar.
 Also, I wanted a genuinely lightweight editor.
-I think there is room for at least **one** text editor which doesn't have extensive code parsing and highlighting features.
+I think there is room for at least one text editor which doesn't have extensive code parsing and highlighting features.
 Even if these features don't use a lot of resources, they still clutter the app and spoil the minimalist vibe which I like.
 I just want somewhere basic where I can quickly view text or temporarily paste things, which also looks really nice.

 ## Installation

-The recommended Linux install is the `wisty-user-install-*.tar.gz` archive from the [Releases](https://github.com/timothy-strange/wisty/releases) page.

-This installs wisty **only for the current user** under your home directory.
+The simplest approach (IMHO) is a user-only install (sudo not required, installs in your home dir).

 ### Install from user tarball